Syy12345-Unity/EasyOutput/README.md

 * Output to Unity Console

 # Usage
+Import EasyOutput.cs your Unity project.
-First, execute the Clear function.
+Then, execute the Clear function.
 Next, execute the Append function, and finally execute the Output function.

 ```C#:Sample_EasyOutput
 using System.Collections;